 When it comes to winter driving, giving yourself more time to get to your destination and checking the weather could help you stay safer on the road.
 If you must leave your house to drive, plan to leave earlier so you’re not worried about racing the clock and you can focus on driving safely in the snow.
 However, if you were planning on running some errands and poor weather is projected to hit, deciding to stay in and leaving the errands for another day when the roads are clear is usually the safer call.

-Krzak Rundio Law Group, LLC Represents Injured Victims
+Krzak Rundio Gorman, Injury Attorneys Represents Injured Victims

 Winter weather complicates driving.
 Even when you take the necessary precautions, you may be involved in an accident.
 If this has happened to you or a loved one, you may be eligible for compensation if the collision was caused by the wrongful or negligent actions of another.
 Call our office today to speak with one of our experienced lawyers about your options.